 Not every online task requires the robust protection of a full VPN.
 Sometimes you want to keep yourself anonymous while still getting blazing fast speeds.
 That's what our SOCKS5 proxy is for.

-Most commonly used in P2P clients, a SOCKS5 proxy is a simple server all of the data coming to and going from a particular application is routed through.
+A SOCKS5 proxy is a simple server all of the data coming to and going from a particular application is routed through.
 It doesn't encrypt your data, but it does change your IP address so that any activity done through that server isn't directly traceable back to you.

 Instead of your computer reaching out directly to Internet servers to get the information you want, it will connect to the SOCKS5 proxy.
 From that point forward, your computer tells the SOCKS5 what information it wants, and the proxy actually makes the request.
 This has two major benefits:

 SOCKS5 proxies are important security tools and a great compliment to a VPN.

 Without the need to encrypt all of the data being transferred through a particular program, you can send and receive a lot quicker through a SOCKS5 proxy.

 You don't need to remember to turn on or use a SOCKS5 proxy.
 You can set many applications and file management clients to automatically route all of your traffic through the proxy server.

 Many users will use a SOCKS5 proxy in conjunction with their virtual private network to get the best of both worlds, customizing how they balance speed and security per task.